Fire in the Morning

 Finally confirmation of the passenger lists came from the airlines, Ruth, Juliana and Paige were all gone.

 “I was numb, totally numb,” said Ron.
-“My brothers in Cork had been so relieved that I escaped, non of us originally thought that Ruth was involved.
+“My brothers in Cork had been so relieved that I escaped, none of us originally thought that Ruth was involved.
 Then it all came out.”

 He often thinks of those last moments of his sister and niece, wondering what they went through.
 “I think Ruth probably exemplified calmness – she would have talked to Juliana, read to her, they might have even sung a song together.
 She was no panicker; she was trying to control whatever she could, telling her daughter everything was fine.
 It wouldn’t surprise me if she had a calming impact on her fellow passengers around her too.”